-See Related: Fun & Best Things to Do in Pittsfield, Massachusetts
+See Related: Things to Do in Pittsfield, Massachusetts

 6. Pickering Wharf

-Pickering Wharf is also home to dozens of shops, making it the perfect place to find a souvenir or two.
-And when you’re ready for a break from shopping, there are plenty of sand areas nearby where you can relax and enjoy the view.
+Pickering Wharf is also home to dozens of shops, making it the perfect place to find a souvenir.
+And when you’re ready for a break from shopping, plenty of sand areas are nearby where you can relax and enjoy the view.

 7. Misery Islands

 Address: Salem, MA 01970, United States

 Misery Islands are a small chain of islands off the coast of Salem, Massachusetts.
 The name is a bit misleading, though—the islands aren’t actually that miserable to get to.